janus-idp/backstage-plugins/plugins/jfrog-artifactory/README.md

    );
    ```

-3. Annotate your entity with
+3. Annotate your entity with the following annotations:

    ```yaml title="catalog-info.yaml"
    metadata: